w3f/research/docs/polkadot/implementors-guide/guide.md

 *fetch pov block*

 Create a `(sender, receiver)` pair.
-Dispatch a `PovFetchProcessMessage(relay_parent, candidate_hash, sender)` and listen on the receiver for a response.
+Dispatch a `PovFetchSubsystemMessage(relay_parent, candidate_hash, sender)` and listen on the receiver for a response.

-*on receiving CandidateBackingProcessMessage*
+*on receiving CandidateBackingSubsystemMessage*
-* If the message is a `CandidateBackingProcessMessage::RegisterBackingWatcher`, register the watcher and trigger it each time a new candidate is backed.
+* If the message is a `CandidateBackingSubsystemMessage::RegisterBackingWatcher`, register the watcher and trigger it each time a new candidate is backed.
 Also trigger it once initially if there are any backed candidates at the time of receipt.
-* If the message is a `CandidateBackingProcessMessage::Second`, sign and dispatch a `Seconded` statement only if we have not seconded any other candidate and have not signed a `Valid` statement for the requested candidate.
+* If the message is a `CandidateBackingSubsystemMessage::Second`, sign and dispatch a `Seconded` statement only if we have not seconded any other candidate and have not signed a `Valid` statement for the requested candidate.
 Signing both a `Seconded` and `Valid` message is a double-voting misbehavior with a heavy penalty, and this could occur if another validator has seconded the same candidate and we've received their message before the internal seconding request.

-(TODO: send statements to Statement Distribution Process, handle shutdown signal from parent process)
+(TODO: send statements to Statement Distribution subsystem, handle shutdown signal from candidate backing subsystem)

 ---

-### Candidate Proposal Process
+### Candidate Proposal Subsystem

-[TODO: get candidate from collator, feed to candidate backing process. ]
+[TODO: get candidate from collator, feed to candidate backing subsystem. ]

 ### Secondary Checking

 [TODO]

-### Validator Assignment Process
+### Validator Assignment Subsystem

 [TODO]

-### Collation Distribution Process
+### Collation Distribution Subsystem

 [TODO]

-### Availability Distribution Process
+### Availability Distribution Subsystem

 [TODO]